Ride 4 Dray and Run 4 Dray

 Let's make a difference!

 Hi there, my name is Jim Clarahan from Peoria, IL, Dray's proud papa.
-In the Summer of 2020, I established this charity in honor of my little warrior, Dray, for ongoing awareness building and fund raising benefiting the fight against childhood cancer.
+In the Summer of 2020, I established this charity in honor of my little warrior, Dray, for ongoing awareness building and fund raising to benefit organizations dedicated to the fight against childhood cancer.
 Please checkout the rest of this website for event info and donation opportunities.

 Please join our fight!